 What else do I need to know about real estate LLCs and asset protection?

 Good question.
 While my nutshell statement is true, there are a few more things you might want to consider when deciding how to develop your asset protection plan.

 The main issue (and potential deterrent) of putting your real estate in an LLC, is that they cost money to set up and maintain and require some annual maintenance.
 This comes in form of state annual filings and tax payments you have to make on the LLC.

-(The reason the fees are a concern is because they chip away at the return on your real estate investments.
-That’s probably obvious, but worth clarifying!)
+(The reason the fees are a concern is that they chip away at the return on your real estate investments.
+That's probably obvious, but worth clarifying!)

 You are probably now wondering exactly what those annual filings and costs are?
 Well, it all depends on what state you live in…so that is something you have to figure out when you are deciding if an LLC is worth it.

 Here is what you should look at when deciding if this asset protection strategy is right for you.

 -How much do you have in personal assets that you could lose?
 If your only major asset is your rental property, then it’s all you can lose anyway, right?
 In that case, why take on the extra expenses?

 -How many properties do you have?
 If you only have one or two, you may do better (expense-wise) protecting your assets another way.

 -What states are the properties in, and what state do you live in?
 If they are not the same, your entity costs could go up even more because you may need to register the entity in the state of the property, as well as in your own state, and pay double tax.